day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

   - when re-frame becomes less of a framework and more of a library, handlers might need be "grouped" into "packages".
 So "package" information about handlers need to be supplied and retained.

-We'd like `re-frame-10x` to actively help programmers when they are learning a new code base.
+  - Tooling support - we'd like `re-frame-10x` to actively help programmers when they are learning a new code base.
 That's one of [the four stated goals](https://github.com/Day8/re-frame-10x#helps-me-how).
-Ideally, re-frame would be capable of providing tooling with "a complete inventory" of an app's handlers, along with useful metadata on these handlers.
+    Ideally, re-frame would be capable of providing tooling with "a complete inventory" of an app's handlers, along with useful metadata on each handles.
 When an event is processed, the audit trail of handlers involved should be rich with information.

-## Macro?
+## Macro

-As part of the retained handler metadata, we'd like to capture the namespace and line number for each registered handler automatically.
+As part of the retained handler metadata, we'd like to automatically capture source code coordinates, like namespace and line number for each registered handler.
-This will necessitate the introduction of a macro for registrations.
-(Until now, macros have been resisted.)
+This will require the introduction of a macro for registrations which is a shift in approach because, until now, macros have been manfully resisted.

-Introducing docstrings into registrations also pushes us towards a macro solution because we'd like to remove the docstring in production builds.
+Introducing docstrings into registrations also encourages a macro solution because docstrings should be removed from production builds.

 ## Method

-A new API registration macro `reg` will be added and it will become the prefered method of registering all handlers.
+A new macro `reg` will become the method of registering handlers.
 The existing 7 registration functions will ultimately be deprecated.

 `reg` will take one argument, a map, which captures all aspects of the handler.